Mark Zuckerberg responds to Trump’s claim that ‘Facebook has always been against him’

 What a country some of us live in.
 Earlier this morning, President Donald Trump said Facebook “was always anti-Trump.”
 Now, Facebook CEO Mark Zuckerberg has responded, posting on Facebook that the point of Facebook is to “give all people a voice and create a platform for all ideas.”
 He also said he regretted dismissing the idea that fake news on Facebook changed the outcome of the election.

-In his post today, Zuckerberg wrote that while Trump says Facebook is against him, on the other side, liberals are saying Facebook helped Trump.
+In his post today, Zuckerberg also wrote that while Trump says Facebook is against him, on the other side, liberals are saying Facebook helped Trump.

 “Both sides are upset about ideas and content they don’t like,” Zuckerberg wrote.
 “That’s what running a platform for all ideas looks like.”